 Did you know every year the last day of February is Rare Disease Day?
 This day is chosen because it is the rarest day of the year!
 The mission of this day is to raise awareness and generate change for the 300 million people worldwide living with a rare disease, their families, and their care takers.
-Organizations and individuals worldwide take up this cause in the hopes of making progress towards finding better treatments and answers for those traveling the long and tough road of rare disease.
+Organizations and individuals worldwide take up this cause in the hopes of making progress towards finding better treatments and answers for those traveling the tough and lonely road of rare disease.
 I also choose to take up this cause for myself, my family, and a small non-profit, Garage 10, created to offer support and financial assistance to individuals with a rare disease.

 Why do I take up this cause?